Email List Marketing: A Practical Guide to Growth

 Most of us live on our phones, and that’s where we’re reading our emails—in line for coffee, on the train, or from the couch.
 If your email is difficult to read or interact with on a small screen, you’ll lose your reader’s attention instantly.
 Ensure your emails use a responsive design that adapts to any screen size.
 Keep your paragraphs short, use a readable font size, and make sure your CTA buttons are large enough to be tapped easily with a thumb.
 Testing your emails on a mobile device before sending is a simple step that ensures a smooth, mobile-friendly experience for everyone on your list.

-Stay Compliant: The Legal Side of Email Marketing
+The Legal Side of Email Marketing: How to Stay Compliant

 Building an email list comes with responsibility.
 You're not just collecting email addresses; you're handling personal data, and there are laws in place to protect that information.
 Staying compliant isn't just about avoiding fines—it's about building trust and showing your subscribers you respect their privacy.
 When you follow the rules, you also improve your deliverability and maintain a healthier, more engaged list.
 Let’s walk through the key legal frameworks you need to know.